grobocop12/image_downloading_script/README.md

 ## How to use it?
 ### Example:
-`python3 image_downloading_script -u http://example.com -d path/to/destination`
+`python3 image_downloading_script.py -u http://example.com -d path/to/destination`

 ### Options:
 * -h \[--help\] - prints help with example usage,